Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 In order to be approved for disability benefits, your mental health condition must meet the SSA’s definition of a disability.
 This means that your condition must interfere with your ability to perform basic tasks related to work.
 This includes the ability to pay attention, understand instructions, interact with others, and manage stress.

-Read More: Why Mental Health Should Not Be Taught in Schools?
+Read More: Can Mental Health Records Be Used in Court?

 Providing Documentation